AmeliaMN/BLL/README.md

 We are also attempting to standardize the variable names, although it appears that slightly different measurements and cutoffs were used across years.
 The [Data Dictionary](BLL_datadictionary.csv) will evolve as we work through the tables.

+In the beta, we might want more text here.